 Step 1.
 Enable WiFi from Settings on both the 2 devices running iOS 13 and iOS 12.
 Ensure that device A should to be connected with WiFi.

 Step 2.
 The device connected with WiFi should be unlocked.
 Then take the 2 devices close with each other.

 Step 3.
 A pops up will appear on device A asking to share its WiFi as the picture below, unlock the 2 devices and tap "Share Password" button to share the password with device B.

 Step 4.
 On device B, the password will be automatically filled in.
 And that’s all of it!

-Do you have a better idea to overcome the problem of sharing your wifi password?
+Do you have a better idea to overcome the problem of iPhone wifi sharing not working in iOS 13?
 We are glad to hear your productive deliberations below.

 Fay Melton has explored the area of technology and software for more than 5 years and he is enthusiastic about helping users solve various technology issues.